sevvalckc/Turkish-SAD/README.md

 # Turkish-SAD

-This repository provides a collection of Turkish Sentiment Analysis Datasets from 2012 to 2022, covering various domains.
-It includes access links for publicly available datasets and contact information for non-public datasets.
-It also includes a Python script for sentiment analysis using pre-trained transformer models.
+This repository provides a comprehensive collection of Turkish Sentiment Analysis Datasets from 2012 to 2025, covering diverse domains such as social media, e-commerce, news, political commentary, and more.
+It includes access links for publicly available datasets, contact information for restricted datasets, and detailed reuse references.
+Additionally, the repository provides a Python script for sentiment analysis using pre-trained transformer models.

 ## Turkish Sentiment Analysis Datasets

-A thorough investigation was carried out on research papers related to 'sentiment analysis' and 'Turkish dataset' indexed on Scopus between 2012 and 2022.
-23 unique datasets were collected from publicly available sources and through email requests.
-This repository provides links to the publicly available Turkish datasets, as well as contact information for those that are not publicly available.
+To build this repository, we systematically reviewed academic studies indexed in Scopus and other scholarly databases.
+The search focused on publications that applied sentiment analysis using Turkish-language data or introduced sentiment-labeled Turkish datasets.
+Inclusion criteria required that papers either:
+- Used classification models on labeled Turkish sentiment datasets and reported results, or
+- Contributed novel Turkish datasets suitable for future modeling.

+The final collection includes 78 studies and over 80 datasets.
+Among these:
+- More than 60 datasets are publicly available and linked,
+- Others are listed with author contacts for access,
+- Reused datasets are referenced with their original sources.

 ### Search Details:
+- **Query:** `'sentiment analysis' AND 'Turkish dataset'`
+- **Databases:** Scopus, IEEE Xplore, ACL Anthology, arXiv, MDPI, etc.
+- **Document Types:** Conference papers, journal articles, book chapters
+- **Date Range:** 2012–2025

+The repository includes:
+- 📂 **Dataset links** (where available)
+- ✉️ **Contact emails** for closed datasets
+- 🔁 **Reuse citations**
+- 📊 **Metadata** such as domain, size, and labeling method

+### Search Details:
 - **Search Query:** `'sentiment analysis' AND 'Turkish dataset'`
 - **Fields:** Article Title, Abstract, Keywords
-- **Date Range:** 2012–2022
+- **Date Range:** 2012–2025
-- **Database:** Scopus
+- **Databases:** Scopus, IEEE Xplore, arXiv, MDPI, ACL Anthology, and others

 The repository provides:
-- **Links** to publicly available datasets.
+- **Links** to publicly available datasets
-- **Contact Information** for datasets not openly accessible.
+- **Contact Information** for datasets that are not openly accessible
+- **Reuse Citations** for datasets previously published or used in multiple studies
+- **Dataset Metadata** including domain, size, source, and sentiment labeling method

 ---